SAP/migration-tool-for-cloud-integration/docs/README.md

     3. Assign the following Roles to user 'oauth_client_*\<client ID\>*':
         - AuthGroup.IntegrationDeveloper
         - AuthGroup.Administrator
+        - AuthGroup.BusinessExpert (required for Variables)
-    4. Copy the Token Endpoint (see branding tab), Client ID, and Client Secret for later use.
+    4. Copy the Token Endpoint (see branding tab), Client ID, and Client Secret to use in the migration application.

     If you are not familiar with the process, please follow the steps here: [see Neo documentation](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/040d8110293d44b1bfaa75674530d395.html), go to 'OAuth with Client Credentials Grant' and follow steps 1 and 2.